Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 The selected genome name and assembly appear in a lozenge at the top of each app.

-## How to create a collection of species genomes
+## How to create a list of species genomes

-You can create a collection of species genomes by adding multiple genomes from a table of assemblies.
+You can create a of species genomes by adding multiple genomes from a table of assemblies.

 ![Species marked for selection in a genome assembly table](media/selecting-from-table.png)